-Jeffrey Harlan Penneys, Philadelphia medical malpractice lawyer, represents personal injury plaintiffs across Pennsylvania for:
+Jeffrey Harlan Penneys, Esq. represents personal injury plaintiffs across Pennsylvania for:

 Our personal injury law firm handles these medical negligence cases and more.

 Determining if you have a potential legal case for medical negligence is difficult, at best.
-One criteria that medical malpractice lawyer, Philadelphia attorney Jeffrey Penneys uses to determine if you may have a claim would be an unexpected or very different result from a surgery or medical treatment than intended.
+One criteria that Jeffrey H. Penneys, Esq. uses to determine if you may have a claim would be an unexpected or very different result from a surgery or medical treatment than intended.

-If Philadelphia medical malpractice lawyer Jeffrey Penneys is able prove your case and the medical provider is found negligent, then you are entitled to recover damages; Damages are intended to help you return to the condition you were in prior to the injury.
-Call 1-800-465-8795 now, to discuss the potential of damages recovery.
+If Jeffrey H. Penneys, Esq. is able prove your case and the medical provider is found negligent, then you are entitled to recover damages; damages intended to help you return to the condition you were in prior to the injury.
+Call 1-800InjuryLaw (1-800-465-8795) now to discuss the potential of damages recovery.

 Experienced Medical Malpractice Lawyer in Philadelphia Available 24 hours a day, seven days a week!